 Why Is Health Insurance Renewal Important?

-Health insurance policies are typically valid for a period of one year, after which they need to be renewed.
+Health insurance Online policies are typically valid for a period of one year, after which they need to be renewed.
 Renewing your health insurance policy is important for several reasons:

 - Continuous Coverage: Health insurance renewal ensures that you have continuous coverage and are protected against medical emergencies.
 If you let your policy lapse, you may have to go through the waiting period again and may not be covered for pre-existing conditions.